aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 A "class" is a template used to create new objects (or "instances" of a class).
 OOP doesn't require classes or even inheritance to work; however, class-based programming is the dominant (but not the only) approach in modern OOP.

 It seems that Alan Kay considers this, and other aspects of the modern popular approach to OOP, as a significant departure from what he originally envisioned in Smalltalk.
-For example, in the way many subsequent languages conflated polymorphism (common interfaces) with inheritance (code reuse) through the mechanism of classes; something which has lead to problems, compounded by the existence of codebases with deep and complicated inheritance hierarchies, and has generally turned inheritance into a discouraged construct to use, an idea which is usually manifested in the "composition over inheritance" motto.
+For example, in the way many subsequent languages conflated polymorphism (common interfaces) with inheritance (code reuse) through the mechanism of classes @alankayoop.
+This is something that has lead to problems, compounded by the possibility of creating deep and complicated inheritance hierarchies, and has generally turned inheritance into a discouraged construct to use, an idea which is usually manifested in the "composition over inheritance" motto.

 === C++ and its legacy

-Among the most popular and oldest object oriented languages is C++, developed in the 1980s by Danish computer scientist Bjarne Stroustrup (1950-), as an object oriented extension to the vastly popular C programming language.
+Among the most popular and oldest object oriented languages is C++, developed in the 1980s by Danish computer scientist Bjarne Stroustrup (1950-), as an object oriented extension to the vastly popular C programming language @sebesta2012concepts.

 It may be said that many of the OOP languages released in the following years (Java, D, Rust...) have partly been attempts at curtailing C++'s complexity while conserving some of its power; C++ is a very powerful language that, unfortunately, is also a huge hodgepodge of features accumulated over the years, and retained due to backwards compatibility concerns, starting from basically all of the C programming language, which had to be supported right from the start.